isfarbaset/dsan-5400-final-project/README.md

 # DSAN 5400 Final Project

-This project contains research and implementation of Natural Language Processing (NLP).
+This project contains research and implementation of Natural Language Processing (NLP)

 ## Installation